AJAkil/LLMalMorph/README.md

 By accessing and using this software, you confirm that you understand and accept that any misuse is **solely your responsibility**, and that the authors and affiliated parties are fully exempt from any legal liability.

 ## ⚠️ Malware Samples Disclaimer
 This project relies on open-source malware source codes used during experiments.
-You can access them in a password protected archive `malware_samples.zip` from the directory `samples/experiment_samples`.
+You can access them in a password protected archive `malware_samples_souce_codes.zip` from the directory `samples/experiment_samples`.
 Use the password: ***infected*** for the malware source code archive.

 - ⚠️ **Extract only in an isolated VM or sandbox environment.**
 - **Do NOT execute malware** on systems you care about.